 Two feasts every year.
 One a double major, the other a double of the first class!

 (This story is recorded in John Gilmary Shea’s New History of the Catholic Church in the United States., pg.
 187, and retold here in our own words.)
-THE LAST THING a German Lutheran family by the name of Livingston expected to be confronted with when they moved to the American wilderness was a ghost.
-Undoubtedly, the Livingstons would have preferred wild bears or Indians – … More →
+THE LAST THING a German Lutheran family by the name of Livingston expected … Continue reading

 Before the dawn of the material creation there was a lot of immaterial (though hardly in the sense of unimportant) and awesome activity going on.
 At one point it developed into warfare.